sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-driven-dpu-scope-setup.md

 | Up | Down | DPU0 | DPU0 | NPU will forward all traffic to DPU0, since DPU0 is preferred and reachable. |
 | Up | Up | DPU0 | DPU0 | If both DPU is up, then we respect the preferred DPU. |

+The data path and packet format of the BFD probe will be the same as the one defined in the main HA design doc.
+Please refer to the [Card level NPU-to-DPU liveness probe design](./smart-switch-ha-hld.md#61-card-level-npu-to-dpu-liveness-probe).

 ### 6.2.
 DPU-to-DPU liveness probe

 In `DPU-Driven-DPU-Scope` setup, the DPU-to-DPU liveness probe will still be used as health signal for triggering DPU failover.

 However, unlike the ENI-level HA setup, upon DPU-to-DPU probe failure, DPU will drive the HA state machine and failover by itself, without the help of `hamgrd`.

+The data path and packet format of the DPU-to-DPU probe will be the same as the one defined in the main HA design doc.
+Please refer to the [DPU-to-DPU data plane channel design](./smart-switch-ha-hld.md#4352-dpu-to-dpu-data-plane-channel).

 ## 7. HA state machine management